nathanmarianovsky/Matlab-Practice-Problems/Problem 1/README.md

 - First one to hold just the function
 - Second one that asks for the input and returns an output for a user

 Make sure that you document the code well enough to make it easy to understand to any person.
+Note that if function files are in the same directory as the script, then the functions can be called without having to be imported.

 #Goals
 The point of this problem is to practice: